devnrj07/user-registration-1/README.md

 There are two ways you can run this project on your local system,
 1. With node

-    Note : you'll need a local mongo server running on port 27017 -
+     -> you'll need a local mongo server running on port 27017 -
    `git clone https://github.com/devnrj07/user-registration-1.git`